kavyasudha369/Prediction-of-Cognate-Reflex/README.md

 # Prediction-of-Cognate-Reflex

-The goal of cognate prediction is to identify in a given language the words that are most likely to be cognates of terms in related languages, where cognates are words that have developed from a common ancestor word.Cognates allow language learners of all ages to usetheir new words right away.
+The goal of cognate prediction is to identify in a given language the words that are most likely to be cognates of terms in related languages, where cognates are words that have developed from a common ancestor word.Cognates allow language learners of all ages to use their new words right away.

 Technologies Used: CNN autoencoder, Tensorflow.<br/>
 Approach:<br/>